tong-jin-nyu/learning-notes/database/easy-181-employees-earning-more-than-their-managers.md

-# LeetCode Notes - SQL

-## 181 Employees Earning More Than Their Managers
+# 181 Employees Earning More Than Their Managers

+Easy

-Created on: 01/29/2021
+Created on: 1/29/2021

-Modified on: 03/22/2021
+Modified on: 6/25/2022

 ---

-### Difficulty

-Easy

-## Instructions

 The `Employee` table holds all employees including their managers.
 Every employee has an Id, and their is also a column for the manager Id.

 | Id | Name  | Salary | ManagerId |
 | -- | ----- | ------ | --------- |